 Spearmen have extended reach (2 hexes), allowing them to attack without being engaged.
 Brace (ready attack that triggers when an enemy enters range) controls enemy movement.
 Halberd variants add AoE sweeps.
 Spearmen anchor the formation by punishing enemies who try to reach your archers.

 What makes this build work: The synergy between Halberd and crafting professions creates a gameplay loop that offers reliable performance.
 Core gear like Halberd, Heavy Armor, Shield (optional), Ring of Constitution amplifies this further.
+See our weapons guide for detailed equipment breakdowns.

 Pros: